 L-Arginine Shows Real Promise

 L-Arginine stands out as the most scientifically supported supplement for erectile performance.
 A study published in Urology found that many men with ED had low levels of this amino acid, which helps increase blood flow to the penis.
 Men who take 5 grams daily for six weeks show measurable improvements, though stomach pain and headaches can occur at higher doses.
 Propionyl-L-carnitine enhances sildenafil effectiveness specifically for men with diabetes-related ED, which makes it valuable for men who address underlying vascular issues.
+DHEA may also help, and while some studies suggest a benefit for ED, more research is needed before using it for this purpose.

 Panax Ginseng Delivers Measurable Results